 If you care about challenging disadvantage and inequality; if you want all citizens to have the opportunity to fully participate in society; if you are motivated to find solutions to contemporary social problems, this Social Policy undergraduate programme at Wolverhampton is for you.

-We offer Social Policy as a single or joint honours degree.
+From September 2020 we will offer Social Policy as a joint honours degree.
 A joint honours degree is where you study it in combination with another subject.